scroll-tech/frontends/src/assets/blog/scrolls-security-measures.md

 # Scroll’s Security Measures

-Security is one of the least visible yet most important features for any decentralized protocol.
+Security is one of the least visible yet most important features of any decentralized protocol.
 With so much at stake — especially user funds — it is a priority that should never be compromised, overlooked, or taken for granted.
-At Scroll, security has always been our top priority guiding every decision we make, and for more than a year, we have gone through rigorous and extensive tests and multiple rounds of external audits to ensure the security of Scroll’s mainnet.
+At Scroll, security has always been our top priority guiding every decision we make and for more than a year, we have gone through rigorous and extensive tests and multiple rounds of external audits to ensure the security of Scroll Mainnet.

-We’d like to share some of Scroll’s security features, give insight into the work we’ve done to set us on a secure path, and let you know about our new $1M bug bounty program.
+We’d like to share some of Scroll’s security features, give insight into the work we’ve done to keep us on a secure path, and let you know about our new $1M bug bounty program.

 ## Battle-Tested Cryptographic Libraries

 Cryptographic libraries are foundational tools for ensuring data security, user privacy, and data integrity.
 Using a well-established open-source library Halo2 developed by Electric Coin Co. means Scroll relies on algorithms and protocols that have been thoroughly researched and vetted by experts and stood the test of time.
-Their widespread scrutiny means that vulnerabilities are detected and fixed very quickly.
+Their widespread scrutiny means that vulnerabilities can be detected and fixed very quickly.

 ## Open-Source From Day One

-Scroll has been developing its zkEVM with the open-source community from Day One.
+Scroll has been developing its zkEVM with the open-source community from day one.
 We believe that building in the open with community not only makes for better code, but builds trust and increases security through its transparent and collaborative nature.
-According to [Linus’s law](https://en.wikipedia.org/wiki/Linus%27s_law): "given enough eyeballs, all bugs are shallow".
+According to [Linus’s law](https://en.wikipedia.org/wiki/Linus%27s_law): "given enough eyeballs, all bugs are shallow."
 With many eyes on our codebase, vulnerabilities can be spotted and addressed rapidly.
 If issues arise, the community can modify or even fork the project.
 Our approach ensures continuous feedback, making it challenging for attackers to exploit the software, as opposed to proprietary systems that rely on security through obscurity.

 ## Comprehensive Code Review and Testing